Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 1. Online backup

-Online backup, often goes by the misnomer "cloud backup", is when you upload your data to a remote server—a computer or computers residing elsewhere in the world.
+Online backup, often referred to as “cloud backup,” is when you upload your data to a remote server—a computer or computers located elsewhere in the world.
 Typical examples are Dropbox, Microsoft OneDrive, and Google Drive.

 You only need to sign up for one of the three.
 Then, download the software for your platform, run it, and follow the self-explanatory instructions.